Avedis Yapoudjian: Biography

-He started his career in literature at a very early age, when his first article was published in the children magazine "Pounch" ("Bouquet") in 1945.
-From 1949 to 1966 he was the assistant editor of Arev (daily) in Cairo.
-From 1967 till 1990, he has served the same paper as the Editor-in-Chief for 23 years.
+He started his career in literature at a very early age, when his first article was published in the children's magazine "Pounch" ("Bouquet") in 1945.
+From 1949 to 1966 he was the assistant editor of Arev in Cairo.
+From 1967 till 1990, he served the same paper as the Editor-in-Chief for 23 years.

-In addition to his hectic role as the editor of Arev (daily), he has served as a board member of the Armenian Artistic Club and the Armenian National Fund in Egypt.
-During those years he initiated the idea of holding the "Pan Armenian Youth Festivals" in Cairo, which are held to date every year during the Armenian Christmas festivities with the participation of the whole Armenian community in Egypt.
+In addition to his hectic role as the editor of Arev, he served as a board member of the Armenian Artistic Club and the Armenian National Fund in Egypt.
+During those years he initiated the idea of holding the Pan Armenian Youth Festivals in Cairo, which are held to date every year during the Armenian Christmas festivities with the participation of the whole Armenian community in Egypt.
 He has also served as an active member of the Armenian Democratic Liberal Party since 1950.

-In 1990 he moved to Sydney, Australia where he served as the Honorary Secretary of the Armenian General Benevolent Union until 1997.
-In 1997 he accepted the position of Editor for the Mioutune Monthly, published in Sydney, a role which he undertakes on a voluntary basis to date.
+In 1990 he moved to Sydney, Australia, where he served as the Honorary Secretary of the Armenian General Benevolent Union until 1997.
+In 1997 he accepted the position of Editor for the Mioutune Monthly, published in Sydney, a role which he undertook on a voluntary basis for many years.

-Dr. Yapoudjian is the author of over 22 books on the history of the Armenian people, and thousands of articles, editorials and chronicles published in Armenian newspapers and magazines all over the world, about Armenian culture, literature and history.
-In addition to "Arev (daily)" and "Mioutune", he has written for "Zartonk (daily)" newspaper, Beirut, Lebanon; "Baikar" newspaper, Boston, USA; "Giank yev Kir" magazine, Cairo; "Shirak" magazine, Beirut; "Abaka (weekly)", Montreal, Canada; "Haireniki Dzain", Yerevan, Armenia; "Marmara (newspaper)" newspaper, Istanbul, Turkey; "Nor Or" weekly, Los Angeles, USA; "Nayiri (periodical)" weekly, Beirut; and many others.
-Other work has included translation of literary and scientific books from English or French into Armenian.
-He has also given public lectures in Cairo, Egypt; Yerevan, Armenia; Amman, Jordan; Beirut, Lebanon; and Sydney, Australia, covering issues concerning Armenian history and culture.
+Dr. Yapoudjian was the author of over 22 books on the history of the Armenian people, and thousands of articles, editorials and chronicles published in Armenian newspapers and magazines all over the world, about Armenian culture, literature and history.
+In addition to Arev and Mioutune, he wrote for Zartonk newspaper, Beirut, Lebanon; Baikar newspaper, Boston, USA; Giank yev Kir magazine, Cairo; Shirak magazine, Beirut; Abaka weekly, Montreal, Canada; Haireniki Dzain, Yerevan, Armenia; Marmara newspaper, Istanbul, Turkey; Nor Or weekly, Los Angeles, USA; Nayiri weekly, Beirut; and many others.
+Other work included translations of literary and scientific books from English or French into Armenian.
+He also gave public lectures in Cairo, Egypt; Yerevan, Armenia; Amman, Jordan; Beirut, Lebanon; and Sydney, Australia, covering issues concerning Armenian history and culture.